 This section examines the impact of higher competition through Chinese imports on parental leave uptake.
 While some of the leave parents take may be associated with newborn children, our analysis encompasses all types of parental leave.
-The latter may be thought of as a more incremental move towards family activities, compared to the more drastic step of having another (or the first) child that was analyzed in the previous section.
-As noted in section 2, both men and women have the option to take up to 46 weeks of parental leave.
+The latter may be thought of as a more incremental move towards family activities, compared to the more drastic step of having another (or the first) child that we analyzed in section 4.1.
+As noted above, both men and women have the option to take up to 46 weeks of parental leave.
 Table 4 shows the results.

-The outline of our parental leave analysis follows that of new births in the previous section, and it is interesting to see that the results are similar as well.
+The outline of the parental leave analysis follows that of new births in the previous section, and it is interesting to see that the results are similar as well.
 This suggests that the parental leave effect of import competition is mainly driven by newborn children.
 First, notice that rising import competition does not lower parental leave taking; if anything it increases it, although the coefficients in column (1) are not precisely estimated.
 Furthermore, exposed women tend to take up more parental leave than exposed men based on point estimates, although the point estimate difference is somewhat smaller than for fertility (compare columns (1) in Tables 4 and 3, respectively).
 This suggests that gender differences are stronger for the family decision that typically requires a greater time commitment (new birth).